gingerchew/ginger.wtf-2024/src/posts/create-a-theme-switcher.md

 Here's what I want from my theme switcher:

 - Minimal Javascript
-- Easy to update CSS
+- CSS that is quick to update
 - Custom Properties
 - Local Storage

 ## How to achieve this?

 I have made a unilateral decision, it's going to be a web component.
 Why?
-Because they're useful, built in components, and I just like them gosh darn it.
+Because they're useful, built in components, and I like them gosh darn it.

 Web components can get wordy though, looking at you `attributeChangedCallback`.
 Contemplating adding something like lit to make the process more streamlined, but I am not interested in adding more Javascript in a universal component like that.